 The proposed legislation, General Assembly Raised Bill No. 1509, aims to enhance patient protections and standards of care at Connecticut Valley Hospital.
 It mandates the Commissioner of Mental Health and Addiction Services to develop policies and set standards relating to clients residing on the hospital campus, their discharge into the community, and individuals undergoing psychiatric evaluations at the facility.
-Notably, the bill stipulates that no discharge of clients from Whiting Forensic Hospital can occur without full compliance with specified legal sections, and it requires that individuals undergoing psychiatric evaluations be separated according to their biological sex at all times.
+Notably, the bill stipulates that no client admitted under court commitment or transferred from the Department of Correction can be discharged without adhering to specific legal compliance.
+Additionally, it requires that individuals undergoing psychiatric evaluations be separated according to their biological sex at all times.

 Statutes affected: Raised Bill: